-UK Hallmarking How Does it Work?
+UK Hallmarking Information – How Does it Work?

 On the internet many traders will say that an item is hallmarked when all it has is a 925 stamp.
-A 925 stamp means nothing at all (you can buy 925 stamps from Ebay!) and to have items passed off as having a hallmark this way is very irritating for silversmiths such as myself because by law in the UK every items that has more than 7.76g of silver in it MUST be assayed.
+A 925 stamp means nothing at all (you can buy 925 stamps from EBay!).
+Items passed off as having a hallmark this way are very irritating for silversmiths such as myself.
+By law in the UK, every item that has more than 7.76g of silver in it MUST be assayed.

-Out of interest I did a test purchase of some silver items from E-bay a couple of years ago, they were a mixture of bracelets and chains all said to be silver and all stamped 925.
-They all came from a highly rated seller in China and all five of them turned out to be silver plated – so please beware!
+Out of interest I did a test purchase of some silver items from E-bay a couple of years ago.
+They were a mixture of bracelets and chains all said to be silver and all stamped 925.
+They all came from a highly rated seller in China and all five of them turned out to be silver plated.
+So please beware!
 Remember a 925 stamp on its own means nothing, nor does the statement that an item is silver.
 I reported the problems to E-Bay and the trader refunded my money but he is still trading on there.

 Protect yourself when buying silver and don’t get ripped off – it isn’t a bargain if it isn’t really silver, make sure your items over 7.76g have a real UK hallmark.